Driss31/nlp-negative-sampling/README.md

 "woman", "grizzly" : (Out of Vocabulary -> Grizzly) 0.2520814392860999
 ```

-We computed the similarity between the word "president" and all the words of the corpus, and printed its 10 most similar words :
+I computed the similarity between the word `president` and all the words of the corpus, and printed its K=10 most similar words:
 ```
-Similar words for president :
+Similar words to president :
 - prime : 0.8675725528021508
 - minister : 0.8577274635745533
 - barack : 0.8476139485196841